-15. Programme 1: Adjudication
+15.1.
+Programme 1: Adjudication

-a) Purpose: To provide the necessary administrative and adjudicative and other related services to ensure that the NCT delivers successfully on its legislative mandate.

-b) Description of sub-programmes

-- I. Case management Purpose is to provide services to ensure that all cases are timeously prepared, that filing parties and applicants are communicated with and that all pertinent information is recorded and disseminated. - II.
+- a) Purpose: To provide the necessary administrative and adjudicative and other related services to ensure that the NCT delivers successfully on its legislative mandate. - b) Description of sub-programmes - I. Case management Purpose is to provide services to ensure that all cases are timeously prepared, that filing parties and applicants are communicated with and that all pertinent information is recorded and disseminated. - II.
 Adjudication Purpose is to adjudicate, with both substantive and interlocutory applications.
 It ensures that competent, professional, impartial adjudicators are available to attend to matters, that the procedures followed are fair and that adjudicators' decision making is substantively sound, in accordance with legal precedents and requirements. - III.
-Co-operation & information sharing between regulatory stakeholders Purpose is to improve the level of co-operation and information sharing between stakeholders in the consumer and credit regulatory system - IV.
-Access Purpose is to increase access to the NCT on the part of stakeholders residing in rural or previously marginalised communities where access through Debt Counsellors is limited
+Co-operation & information sharing between regulatory stakeholders Purpose is to improve the level of cooperation and information sharing between stakeholders in the consumer and credit regulatory system

-15.1.
+15.1.1.
 Outcomes, outputs, performance indicators and targets